hipstersmoothie/sketchmine/packages/sketch-svg-parser/README.md

   - [Linting](#linting)
   - [Testing the package](#testing-the-package)

 The sketch-svg-parser is used to get an SVG image and convert it to [Curve Points](https://sketchapp.com/docs/vector-editing/points-and-paths).
-SVG Images consist out of Curve definitions.
-So an SVG describes a curve from point A to point B.
+SVG Images consist of Curve definitions.
+As the SVG syntax for paths differs from the Sketch syntax, this package handles the conversion between them.
-On the opposite Sketch only defines the points with their anchors and handles for the curve.

 ## Dependency graph

 ![Dependency graph of the sketchmine sketch-svg-parser](https://dt-cdn.net/images/sketch-svg-parser-3920-8bde931eda.png)

 ## The SVG parser

-The `src/svg-parser.ts` is the entry point to this package that receives the input of the SVG as HTML string and the width and the height of the provided SVG.
+The `src/svg-parser.ts` is the entry point to this package that receives the input of the SVG as string and the width and the height of the provided SVG.

 The width and the height can be received in a browser through the `$0.getBoundingClientRect()` that provides a DOMRect with the actual width and height of the SVG Element.